Camino Ingles (The English way)

 The Camino Ingles stages route gives pilgrims the opportunity to cover the last 100km into Santiago de Compostela and be eligible to receive a credencial certificate for completing The Camino de Santiago.

-For a pilgrim to receive this they have to have walked at least a 100km on any of the camino routes into Santiago de Compostela.
+For a pilgrim to receive thier credential, they have to have walked at least a 100km on any of the camino routes into Santiago de Compostela.
 Walking from A Caruna doesn’t qualify for a credential unless you have documented proof you have walked the Celtic Camino in Ireland or walked a qualifying Camino in your home country.